What is employer-sponsored health insurance?

 What is open enrollment?

-Open enrollment for health insurance is a specific period when individuals can sign up for or make changes to their health insurance plans without facing penalties or restrictions.
+Open enrollment is when individuals can sign up for or make changes to their health insurance plans without facing penalties or restrictions.
 This keeps people from signing up for health coverage only when they get sick.
 During open enrollment, people can enroll in new plans, switch providers, or adjust their coverage options based on their health needs and financial situations.

-Employers can enroll in group coverage anytime during the year3 if they qualify.
-This means that you don’t have to wait until open enrollment to get coverage.
-But, most employers will have a set open enrollment period where employees can make changes to their existing coverage or enroll in a plan if they haven't already.
+Employers can generally offer2 group coverage anytime during the year if they qualify.
+This means that employers don't have to wait until a set open enrollment period to offer coverage.
+But most employers will have a set period where employees can make changes to their existing coverage or enroll in the plan if they haven't already.

 If you offer or plan to offer an HRA, you need to be aware of the annual Open Enrollment Period for individual plans.
-Since employees with a QSEHRA or ICHRA can get reimbursed for individual health insurance policies, they’ll shop for coverage during this time.
+Since employees with an ICHRA or a QSEHRA can get reimbursed for individual health insurance policies, they'll shop for coverage during this time.
 Open Enrollment dates differ by state.
-Typically, it runs from November 1 to January 15 in most places.
+It runs from November 1 to January 15 in most places.
 If someone enrolls by December 15 and pays their first month's premium, their coverage will begin on January 1 of the next year.

-If an employer offers a new health benefit, such as an HRA or group health plan, it's considered a qualifying life event.
-This triggers a special enrollment period (SEP) that gives employees 60 days to enroll in coverage.
+If an employer offers an HRA for the first time, it's considered a qualifying life event.
+This triggers a special enrollment period (SEP) that gives employees 60 days to enroll in individual coverage.

 Do employers have to offer health benefits?

 Some employers have to provide health insurance.
-The Affordable Care Act (ACA) requires applicable large employers (ALEs) with more than 50 FTEs to offer health benefits to their staff.
+The Affordable Care Act's (ACA) employer mandate requires applicable large employers (ALEs) with more than 50 FTEs to offer health benefits to their staff.

 Under the ACA, ALEs must: